Hackb07/Data-Fetcher/README.md

-# 🧠 AttributeSolver Streamlit App
+# 🧠 Data Fetcher App

 A Streamlit-based web app to analyze columns from uploaded CSV or Excel files.